digitalbazaar/bedrock-examples/angular-basic/README.md

 ## Client-side AMD Modules

-This demo shows current best practices for using client-side AMD modules to define AngularJS 1.x modules, controllers, and directives.
+This demo shows current best practices for using client-side AMD modules to define AngularJS 1.x modules, controllers, and components.
 Most of the more advanced bedrock modules utilize the same file and folder structure shown here.

 ### Main AMD Module